pandalone/pandalone/README.rst

     pip install git+https://github.com/pandalone/pandalone.git

-Or in to install in *develop* mode with all dependencies needed for development, clone it from the remote repo localy, and run:
+Or in to install in *develop* mode, with all dependencies needed for development, and with pre-commit hook for auto-formatting python-code with *black*, clone locally this project from the remote repo, and run:

 .. code-block:: bash

     pip install -e <pandalone-dr>[dev]
+    pre-commit install

 Project files and folders